BrasilDotNET/brasildotnetslackhubot/README.md

-# Code Cracker Hubot for Slack
+# Brasil .NET Hubot for Slack

 Yep... that's it...